 A low-impact activity that can increase motion and strengthen joints and surrounding muscle tissue, tai chi is an ancient spiritual and physical practice that can help arthritis symptoms by reducing their symptoms and sometimes even eliminating them all together.

 According to research, tai chi can relieve pain and other side-effects of osteoarthritis, and stiffness.
-In addition to pain relief, tai chi can improve range of motion which helps to alleviate joint pain for people living with rheumatoid arthritis and fibromyalgia.
+In addition to pain relief, tai chi can improve the range of motion which helps to alleviate joint pain for people living with rheumatoid arthritis and fibromyalgia.

-Another ancient technique which promotes natural recovery, yoga is perfect for individuals suffering from joint pain and lower back issues.
+Another ancient technique that promotes natural recovery, yoga is perfect for individuals suffering from joint pain and lower back issues.
 Gentle stretches and positions opening the joints can assist, prevent, and alleviate chronic soreness in the shoulders, knees, and hips.

 An invigorating massage with essential warm oil can assist many conditions, and joint pain is one of them.

-By enhancing blood flow, soothing inflammation, and relaxing the muscle tissue, a well-timed massage can increase range of motion and ease joint stiffness in individuals struggling with arthritis, fibromyalgia, and other chronic pain conditions.
+By enhancing blood flow, soothing inflammation, and relaxing the muscle tissue, a well-timed massage can increase the range of motion and ease joint stiffness in individuals struggling with arthritis, fibromyalgia, and other chronic pain conditions.

-A review of medical research studies have shown that acupuncture can assist in relieving musculoskeletal pain caused by fibromyalgia and other chronic pain conditions.
+A review of medical research studies has shown that acupuncture can assist in relieving musculoskeletal pain caused by fibromyalgia and other chronic pain conditions.
 By activating the body’s natural pain relief system and stimulating the nerves, connective tissue, and muscles, acupuncture can relieve joint pain for people who are resistant to other holistic pain relief techniques.